MyWandle Search Accessibility

 As part of our initiative to identify and mitigate risk we work to:

-• Identify and monitor potential risk areas in our business, supply chains and properties.
+a) Identify and monitor potential risk areas in our business, supply chains and

-• Protect whistle blowers.
-We have an up-to-date whistleblowing policy and procedure, with a designated member of the board serving as a point of contact for Whistleblowing.
+procedure, with a designated member of the board serving as a point of contact for

-• Develop a Modern Slavery risk assessment for procurement.
+e) Develop a Modern Slavery risk assessment for procurement, informed by a Modern

 We continue to improve our blended repairs delivery model delivering repairs through a combination of: